-OUR ECOSYSTEMS NEED OUR HELP "We have the capacity to create a remarkablly different economy: one that can restore ecosystems and protect the environment while bringing forth innovation, propserity, meaningful work and true security. " -Paul Hawken
+"We have the capacity to create a remarkably different economy: one that can restore ecosystems and protect the environment while bringing forth innovation, prosperity, meaningful work and true security. " -Paul Hawken

 There are many organizations working to stem the tide of the pressure of climate change and its causes.
 Here are a few of the largest and most active.

 350.ORG The number 350 means climate safety: to preserve a livable planet, scientists tell us "we must reduce the amount of CO2 in the atmosphere from its current level of 400 parts per million to below 350 ppm."
 The group was founded in 2008 by a group of university friends in the U.S. along with author Bill McKibben, who wrote one of the first books on global warming for the general public.
 Founded with the goal of uniting climate activists into a movement, and with a strategy of bottom-up organizing around the world, activists in 189 countries have organized local climate-focused campaigns, projects and actions.
 That movement is rising from the bottom up all over the world, and is uniting to create the solutions that will ensure a better future f0r all.
 In the US, the group has campaigned to divest public institutions and joined in the Keystone XL Pipeline fight.